4commerce-technologies-AG/midi-smtp-server/README.md

   end
 ```

+E.g. create a SMTP-Server to receive messages via SMTP and forward them plain or processed to services like Slack, Trello, Redmine, ...

 ## MidiSmtpServer::Smtpd Class documentation

 You will find a detailed description of class methods and parameters at [RubyDoc](http://www.rubydoc.info/gems/midi-smtp-server/MidiSmtpServer/Smtpd)

+## New to version 2.2.1

+1. Builtin optional support of STARTTLS encryption
+2. Added examples for a simple midi-smtp-server with TLS support

 ## New to version 2.2.x